You do not have to have an account or join Facebook to view the photos.

 If you have questions, please call 513-529-8500 or email us at ilr@MiamiOH.edu

 Joining ILR is as easy as filling out a registration form or registering online.
 Membership in the ILR entitles participants to take as many classes per session as their schedule will allow, participate in operating the ILR, and attend special events.
 Course offerings and social events are regularly reviewed to broaden interest and participation.

-To register for membership see "How to Register for Membership" tab above.
+To register for membership see "ILR Membership" tab above.

 You will receive a mailed confirmation for all classes for which you are registered.
 Please read the information carefully.
 Do not attend classes for which you do not receive a confirmation.

 Those with disabilities who require accommodation (e.g., interpreters for the hearing impaired) must contact the University at least 24 hours in advance of the date of the event in order for Miami University to accommodate their needs.
 If you have a special request, please contact the Office of Disability Resources, 513.529.1541 (voice/TDD).

 You can now request your parking permit online by going to the Miami Parking Services website at www.MiamiOH.edu/parking.
 Click on the Visitors tab on the left side of the page and fill out the Visitor Parking Permit Request form and press the submit button.
 You will be emailed a printable permit within 48 hours.

 Miami University and Miami University Art Museum are not responsible for providing parking.
 Obey all parking regulations.